 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 Please contact the duty manager who will deal with your concerns appropriately.
-Further written information is available regarding the formal NHS complaints procedure from reception.
+Further written information is available regarding the formal NHS complaints procedure from reception and our waiting rooms.

-When the extremely rare situation does require removal of a patient, the PCT will be informed in writing, as will the registered patient, and their carer if appropriate.
-The practice will continue to treat for 9 days to allow for the patient to register elsewhere, except as in 1.above.
+When the extremely rare situation does require removal of a patient, the CCG will be informed in writing, as will the registered patient, and their carer if appropriate.
+The practice will continue to treat for 9 days to allow for the patient to register elsewhere.
 No removal of a patient will occur without discussion amongst the partners.